 Basically, one Israeli Shekel equals about 0.30 dollars or 0.25 euros.
 To see the exact exchange rates, check out this site and convert shekels to your local currency.

 A new 200 shekel note was issued in December 2015, but you might still find the old banknote wandering around.
 Before I introduce you to the old note, let me introduce you to the new one (the blue one).
+The 200 shekel banknote has the highest value in terms of money in Israel.

 On the front of the note, you will find Nathan Alterman’s face.
 Alterman (1910 – 1970) was one of Israel’s greatest poets, who produced many significant modern Hebrew poems.
 In 1968, Alterman won the Israeli Literature Prize for his great poetry pieces.

-On the back of the note is a line from one of Alterman’s poets, “Morning Song”: “We love you, homeland, with happiness, song and hard work.”
+On the back of the note is a line from one of Alterman’s poets, “Morning Song”: “We love you, homeland, with happiness, song, and hard work.”
 The leaves on both sides of the note are also not there by mistake.
-The designers of the note thought of another of Alterman’s poems, “Endless Meeting”, when they added the flora.
+The designers of the note thought of another of Alterman’s poems, “Endless Meeting” when they added the flora.
 To be honest, I read the poem and didn’t understand where they found the flora in it, but everyone interprets a poem differently.

-The old note:
+The old 200 shekel banknote

 And now I want to introduce you to the old 200 Shekel note (the red one), which you might still stumble upon.
 It is still accepted widely in Israel: